shobhit/mac-setup/README.md

 ### Set Dock size

+In my opinion, the best size of the dock is 35.
+Remember that this is due to the size and resolution of the screen.

 ```shell
 $ defaults write com.apple.dock tilesize -int 35; killall Dock
 ```

 ### Disable "Press and hold"

+"Press and Hold" function is used to create accents or diacritical marks.
+I don't need it, so I turn it off.
+You can always turn it on back by changing `false` to `true`.

 ```shell
 $ defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false